ninachristof/SDD-Chess-2/README.md

 1. follow the same rules above but run `Chess-2`. one player will create and one player will join
 2. player 2 types in the ip of the host and the port is `2020`

+## Code standards

+We chose for everything in this program to be in snake_case.

+python files were formatted using autopep8 to keep consistent spacing and whitespace as well.

+Our files are organized in 3 areas, the repo folder holds the source code, test_positions for testing as well as initializing the board and resources for rendering data.